Psilocin: Analogues

+Analogues of psilocin (4-HO-DMT) include dimethyltryptamine (DMT), 4-hydroxytryptamine (4-HT or 4-HO-T), norpsilocin (4-HO-NMT), 4-HO-TMT, 4-HO-MET (metocin), 4-HO-DET (ethocin), 4-HO-MPT (meprocin), 4-HO-DPT (deprocin), 4-HO-MiPT (miprocin), 4-HO-DiPT (diprocin), 4-MeO-DMT, and 5-MeO-DMT, among others.

 A number of ester prodrugs of psilocin are known, such as psilocybin (4-PO-DMT), 4-AcO-DMT, and 4-PrO-DMT.
 Psilocybin is the O-phosphate ester of psilocin, while 4-AcO-DMT is the O-acetyl ester and 4-PrO-DMT is the O-propionyl ester.
+Another ester is 4-GO-DMT (4-HO-DMT O-glutarate; RE109), which is related to luvesilocin (4-GO-DiPT; RE104).
+Analogues of psilocin prodrugs include norbaeocystin (4-PO-T), baeocystin (4-PO-NMT), aeruginascin (4-PO-TMT), and ethocybin (4-PO-DET), among others.

-Bufotenin (5-hydroxy-DMT) and 6-hydroxy-DMT are positional isomers of psilocin.
+Bufotenin (5-HO-DMT), 6-HO-DMT, and 7-HO-DMT are positional isomers of psilocin.

-Additionally, replacement of a methyl group of psilocin at the dimethylated nitrogen with an isopropyl or ethyl group yields 4-HO-MiPT (4-hydroxy-N-methyl-N-isopropyltryptamine; Miprocin) and 4-HO-MET (4-hydroxy-N-methyl-N-ethyltryptamine; metocin), respectively.
-4-Acetoxy-MET (4-acetoxy-N-methyl-N-ethyltryptamine), also known as 4-AcO-MET, is the acetate ester of 4-HO-MET, and a homologue of 4-AcO-DMT.

-1-Methylpsilocin is a functionally 5-HT_{2C} receptor-preferring agonist.
-4-Fluoro-DMT is known.
+1-Methylpsilocin is a serotonin 5-HT_{2C} receptor-preferring agonist.
+4-Fluoro-DMT and 4-methyl-DMT are known.
 Another analogue of psilocin is 1-isopropyl-6-fluoropsilocin (O-4310).

 Sulfur analogues of psilocin are known with a benzothienyl replacement as well as 4-SH-DMT.

+A deuterated isotopologue of psilocin is deupsilocin (d_{10}-psilocin; HLP003; CYB003).

 History

 Psilocin and its phosphorylated cousin, psilocybin, were first isolated and named in 1958 by Swiss chemist Albert Hofmann.
-He obtained the chemicals from laboratory-grown specimens of the entheogenic mushroom Psilocybe mexicana.
+He obtained the chemicals from laboratory-grown specimens of the hallucinogenic mushroom Psilocybe mexicana.
 Hofmann also succeeded in finding synthetic routes to these chemicals.